 As corresponding author, it becomes your responsibility to confirm with your co-authors whether they have any conflicts to declare.
 Such interests should be mentioned in the title page/covering letter of the manuscript.

-It is to be notes that as per our fair publication practices, all referees are either asked to decline to review a manuscript if they have a potential conflict or declare any potential conflict.
+It is to be noted that as per our fair publication practices, all referees are either asked to decline to review a manuscript if they have a potential conflict or declare any potential conflict.

 All editors at IHRJ are bound to declare their potential Conflict of Interest as per the Editorial membership criteria.
 Editors would not handle the review of a manuscript if there was a potential Conflict of Interest, and instead, the manuscript would be passed on to another editorial member.